 The Earl of Warwick took both Henry VI and the Duke of Buckingham prisoner back to London.
 Queen Margaret of Anjou and her young son Edward fled into exile.
 Richard, Duke of York became Protector of England.

 The following years

 Both sides tried to reconcile their differences, but the original problems that caused the conflict soon re-emerged.
 The main problem was the issue that if Richard, Duke of York or Henry VI and his infant son Edward (Prince of Wales) would succeed to the throne.
 Margaret would not accept any solution that would stop Edward getting to the throne.

-February 1456, King Henry VI recovered from his mental illness enough to relieve Richard of his position of Lord Protector.
+February 1456, King Henry VI recovered from his mental illness enough to relieve Richard, Duke of York of his position of Protector of England.

 Henry VI and his wife went on a royal visit in the Midlands where they were still popular.
 While Henry VI had been away, the country suffered a decline in trade and widespread disorder.
 There had also been piracy by the French Fleets along the South coast.

 1458, Thomas Burchier the Archbishop of Canterbury, arranged a reconciliation.
 He negotiated some complex settlements to resolve the blood-feuds that had persisted since the First Battle of St Albans.